osxmidi/ScorchCrafter-JUCE/README.md

 # ScorchCrafter-Juce

-ScorchCrafter Amp Sim for JUCE.
+ScorchCrafter Amp Sim for JUCE (short demo at https://soundcloud.com/aaabii/test)

 Quad core (or more) systems recommended.